 Jetstar is certainly not the most aspirational airline to use your Qantas Points on, but it’s the carrier that will get you there from the most number of cities.
 At this time, Jetstar is also the only Australian carrier scheduled to use widebody jets on certain routes to Bali.

 What to expect on the Qantas and Jetstar flights to Bali

-Jetstar’s 787’s have much larger and generally more comfortable twin-aisle cabins.
-Even though there are many more people on board, in both Economy and Business Class, there is a greater feeling of space than a Qantas Boeing 737 because of the wider cabin and modern windows.
+Jetstar’s Boeing 787s have much larger and generally more comfortable twin-aisle cabins.
+Even though there are many more people on board, in both Economy and Business, there is a greater feeling of space than a Qantas Boeing 737 because of the wider cabin and modern windows.

-The last type of aircraft you could encounter is Jetstar’s Airbus A320s, which fly from Darwin, Cairns, Adelaide and Perth.
-These are all-Economy aircraft in a 3-3 seating.
-Expect to be packed in like sardines unless you pay for an exit-row seat.
+The last type of aircraft you will encounter is Jetstar’s Airbus A320s, which fly from Melbourne, Darwin, Cairns, Adelaide and Perth.
+These are all-Economy jets in a 3-3 seating layout.

 The seats are comfortable enough for a few hours, but you’ll still feel somewhat tight on the flight unless you pay for an extra legroom seat.
 But at least that’s more money in the bank to spend on Bintangs and satay sticks, right?

 Qantas usually operates a direct flight from Sydney to Bali and Jakarta using an Airbus A330 with the lie-flat suites Business product.
 Economy boasts a comfortable 2-4-2 layout while there are 28 Business Suites in the nose of the plane.
 This is a great way to fly, but Airbus A330s aren’t being rostered on Bali flights at this time.